Criminal Defense Attorneys for Harassment Charges in Pennsylvania and New Jersey

-Finally, harassment is commonly seen along with stalking charges because harassment does not always involve physical conduct.
-Instead, harassment can also include behavior that is commonly thought of as stalking, and it is often charged as a lesser included offense of stalking.
+Finally, it is commonly seen along with stalking charges because harassment does not always involve physical conduct.
+Instead, it can also include behavior that is commonly thought of as stalking, and it is often charged as a lesser included offense of stalking.
 Stalking typically involves a course of conduct, but harassment charges can arise from only one incident.

 WHAT HAPPENS AT A TRIAL ON HARASSMENT CHARGES?

 The type of trial that will occur in a harassment case depends on the jurisdiction in which the defendant was charged.
 In the suburban counties, misdemeanor charges are treated the same as felony charges and most defendants have the right to a preliminary hearing.
 If a case is held for court at the preliminary hearing, then it will proceed to the Court of Common Pleas for trial before a judge or jury.